Tatyana McFadden24 April 1989 St. Petersburg, Russia

 At the 2011 IPC Athletics World Championships in New Zealand McFadden took top spot in the 200m (29.33), 400m (54.88), 800m (1:51.10) and 1,500m (3:36.20) – setting Championship records in the two longer distances – and also took silver in the 4x 400m relay (3:57.39) and 100m bronze (16.83).

 In London, her third Games, she finally won Paralympic gold not once, but three times.
 She was top of the podium in the 400m (52.97) in a personal best time, 800m (1:47.01) and in the 1,500m (3:36.42).
 In the 100m she secured bronze (16.15).

-After London, McFadden grew stronger.
-In 2013 she became the first athlete ever to complete a marathon Grand Slam – winning in Boston, London, New York and Chicago, a feat she has since repeated in 2014 and 2015.
+In 2013 McFadden became the first athlete ever to complete a marathon Grand Slam – winning in Boston, London, New York and Chicago, a feat she repeated in 2014 and 2015.

 At the 2013 World Championships in Lyon, France, she made history winning six golds in the 100m (16.42), 200m (28.69), 400m (53.74), 800m (1:44.44), 1,500m (3:34.06) and 5,000m (12:08.07).
 She also broke Petitclerc’s 800m world record.

 At the end of 2013, McFadden graduated from University and set herself a new target to qualify for the US Nordic skiing team for the Sochi 2014 Paralympic Winter Games.

 She not only made the team, but won a silver medal in the 1km cross-country sprint.